romainlafarguette/romainlafarguette.github.io/_pages/cv.md

   * 2014-2015 : DG Market Operations, Foreign Reserves Management, trading desk (GP)
   * 2013-2014 : DG International Relations, International Policy Analysis division

-*IMF missions to more than 20 countries, including as mission chief, leading teams of three to four people on IMF technical assistance missions.*
+*IMF missions to more than 20 countries, including as mission chief, leading teams of three to seven people on IMF technical assistance missions.*

 *For the full list of missions and responsibilities, please visit [this webpage](https://romainlafarguette.github.io/missions/)*